alexandru-elisei/linux/Documentation/virt/kvm/api.rst

 mappings.
 The memory pinned with this capability counts towards the max locked memory limit for the current process.

 The capability must be enabled before any VCPUs have run.
-The virtual memory range described by the memslot must be mapped in the userspace process without any gaps.
+The entire virtual memory range described by the memslot must be mapped by the userspace process.
 It is considered an error if write permissions are specified for a memslot which logs dirty pages.

 7.29.2 KVM_ARM_LOCK_USER_MEMORY_REGION_FLAGS_UNLOCK
 ---------------------------------------------------